Wisconsin Badgers: Ice hockey

-The Badger men won their sixth national championship in 2006, at the Bradley Center in Milwaukee, with a 2–1 victory over Boston College.
+The Badger men won their sixth national championship in 2006, at the Bradley Center in Milwaukee, with a 2–1 victory over Boston College Eagles.
 The men's team had previously won the national championship in 1973, 1977, 1981, 1983, and 1990.

 The Badger women won their first title in 2006, at Mariucci Arena in Minneapolis, with a 3–0 victory over the defending champion Minnesota Golden Gophers.
 This was the first women's hockey national championship for Wisconsin and the first time that the NCAA Women's National Championship trophy left the state of Minnesota.
 (Minnesota-Duluth won the trophy in 2001, 2002, and 2003; Minnesota won it in 2004 and 2005.)
 The victory did, however, continue the Western Collegiate Hockey Association's dominance of the women's crown.
 On March 18, 2007, the Badger women captured the back-to-back national championship with a 4–1 win over Minnesota-Duluth at Herb Brooks Arena, in Lake Placid, New York.
 The Badgers returned to the national championship game in 2008, but suffered a 4–0 loss at the hands of Minnesota-Duluth.
 In 2009, the Badgers became the first team in NCAA history to reach the title game in four consecutive seasons, winning their third national championship with a 5–0 victory over Mercyhurst.
-The Badgers went on to win their fourth and most recent national championship in 2011, defeating Boston University 4-1 at Tullio Arena in Erie, Pennsylvania.
+The Badgers went on to win their fourth national championship in 2011, defeating Boston University 4-1 at Tullio Arena in Erie, Pennsylvania.

 Mike Eaves was the head coach of the men's hockey team until March 2016, while Mark Johnson coaches the women's hockey team.
 Both coaches were teammates on the Badgers' 1977 NCAA title team.
 Former Denver Pioneers head coach George Gwozdecky, the only other person besides Eaves and Johnson to win ice hockey national championships as both a player and head coach, was also a member of Wisconsin's 1977 national championship team.

 The men's team plays their home games at the Kohl Center in Madison.
 The women's team plays their home games at LaBahn Arena.
 Both teams use the LaBahn Arena as a practice facility.